-On June 5th in 1991, Michael Jordan pulled off one of the most famous in NBA history against the Los Angeles Lakers in Game 2 of the 1991 NBA Finals.
+On June 5, 1991, Michael Jordan pulled off one of the most famous in NBA history against the Los Angeles Lakers in Game 2 of the 1991 NBA Finals.

-"Cliff threw it back to me and I saw a clear lane to the basket," Michael Jordan began explaining the play at the postgame press conference.
+"Cliff threw it back to me and I saw a clear lane to the basket," Jordan began his explanation of the play during the postgame press conference.
 "So, I was going to dunk the ball but then I saw long-armed Sam Perkins there, and it was just instincts to change it.
 I changed it to my left hand and was able to get it off."

-After losing Game 1, their first Finals game in franchise history, by just a couple of points (93-91) in the final seconds, the Bulls fought back strongly and won Game 2 by a convincing margin of 21 points (107-86).
+After losing Game 1 - the first Finals game in franchise history - by in the final seconds, the Bulls fought back strongly and won Game 2 by a convincing margin of 21 points.

 The Bulls were led by their dynamic wing duo of Michael Jordan and Scottie Pippen, each of whom recorded a points-assists double-double to combine for 23 of the team's 35 assists.
 Jordan finished with 33 points, 13 assists, and seven rebounds on 15-of-18 shooting from the field in 36 minutes while Pippen finished with 20 points, 10 assists, and five rebounds on 8-of-16 shooting from the field in 44 minutes.